-Crowds return as Wales host Estonia
+'Massive' to have unlimited fans - Page

 Page's men had trailed 2-1 but Bale struck in the third minute of injury time, as Wales won a game having come from behind for the first time since beating Belgium in their Euro 2016 quarter-final.

-Wednesday's match against Estonia will have the added significance of being Wales' first home game since the coronavirus pandemic where there will be no limit on the number of supporters allowed inside the stadium.
+The match against Estonia will have the added significance of being Wales' first home game since the coronavirus pandemic where there will be no limit on the number of supporters allowed inside the stadium.

 "It's massive.
 The supporters have always been a part of our achievements over the years," said Page.

-"To be part of that when we qualified for the Euros a couple of years ago was a great experience for me, and I was a supporter back in Euro 2016.
+"To be part of that, when we qualified for the Euros a couple of years ago, was a great experience for me - and I was a supporter back in Euro 2016.

-"It's fantastic for us and the players to have the supporters back with us.

 "If you're holding on to a win and you've got to dig deep, they're there with you and they're singing and chanting.
-It does help you get across the line so they can play a massive part."
+It does help you get across the line, so they can play a massive part.

+"We're up against a very good Estonia team and we're fully prepared for that.
+Our short-term aim is to take three points.
+We're taking each game as it comes and we've got some tough fixtures in October and November.

 Team news

-Wales were without 13 players against Belarus but they will be boosted by the returns of four of those against Estonia.
+Wales were without 13 players against Belarus, but they will be boosted by the return of four of those against Estonia.

 Ethan Ampadu, Tyler Roberts and Brandon Cooper are available having missed the trip to Kazan in Russia due to visa issues, while Harry Wilson is back after serving a one-match suspension.